wdi-sg/project-1/README.md

   shoot()
   //Generates a bullet at the character's position
-  //Ghoots it to the aimAngle.
+  //Shoots direction base on aimAngle.
   //All characters can shoot.
 Even pets and bullets.
 ```